Q: I haven’t done a triathlon yet. Can I join?

 Q: It’s the middle of the year; do I get a membership discount?

 A: As all memberships expire on January 31st every year we do slightly reduce membership fees towards the end of the year.
 Contact the Membership Secretary.
+(Due to COVID in 2020 we are not currently offering a discounted rate to enable current fully paid members to make use of the restricted sessions.)

 Q: Does my Exeter Tri membership give me automatic membership of the British Triathlon Federation (BTF)?